Brittaney-Everitt/Deep_Learning_Final/README.md

 ## Results

-The model achieves the following results:
+The model achieves the following results on the testing set:

 | Results      |  Precision |  Recall |  F1-Score |
 | ------------ | ---------- | ------- | --------- |